December 3, 2022

 Disclosure of Affiliate Programs

 Because we never attempt to deceive people, we disclose that we do receive a benefit when you purchase Viva Raw and NuVet through our links.
 With Viva Raw, we get credit towards our purchase of their product.
 With NuVet, we receive an affiliate payment.
 However, we do not recommend products because of a kickback.
-We use both of these products and believe in them for the reasons stated above.
+We use both of these products and believe in them for the above reasons.
 The reason for writing this article is to explain WHY they are our recommendations.

 If you purchase Viva Raw through our link, you will get 20% off of your purchase.
 You get free shipping if you order over $250 worth of food.
 This is the most cost-effective way to purchase Viva Raw if you have the freezer space to store the food.